tiltfactor/mg-game/nlp/README.md

 #### Server configuration and debugging

 Basic configuration is handled from *config.py* where things like server name and port can be changed.
 (Debug) messages get logged to *nlpserver.log* file, in the application directory.
-If you are using this in a production environment, we don't want the messages to clutter the log file, so set the *DEBUG* flag to *False* here.
+If you are using this in a production environment, you probably don't want the messages to clutter the log file, so set the *DEBUG* flag to *False* here.

 When running the server with *mod_wsgi*, the configuration of servername and port is dependent on the apache config files (as documented above), and *not* on *config.py*.
 (Debug) messages will also get logged to the apache log files, in addition to the file *nlpserver.log*.